PALI-2108

 Elevated PDE4B Expression:

 Our bioinformatics and machine learning research has identified a measurable threshold of elevated PDE4B expression across more than 1,600 patients and 10 studies, enabling the identification of over-expressing patients in over 70% of cases.
 This robust finding supports the potential for an FDA-approved test that uses PDE4B expression as a reliable marker for patient enrichment.
-In addition to higher local PDE4 inhibitor levels, this will maximize the efficacy of our UC PDE4 prodrug therapeutic.
+In both ulcerative colitis (UC) and fibrostenotic Crohn’s disease (FSCD), higher PDE4B expression is linked to local inflammatory activity.
+By targeting these pathways, our PDE4 prodrug therapeutic aims to deliver higher local PDE4 inhibitor levels, maximizing efficacy while minimizing systemic exposure.

 Elevated PDE4B-Related Biomarkers: